Oljas Bektenov: Anti-Corruption Agency

 Throughout Bektenov's leadership, Antikor pursued high-profile corruption cases, including that of Medet Qumarğaliev, the ex-General Director of Operator ÖKM LLP, who was accused of embezzling over 20 billion tenge by inflating vehicle recycling costs from 2016 to 2021.
 Another case focused on Nurlan Masimov, cousin of former chairman of the National Security Committee and ex-PM Karim Masimov, who served as the former head of the Police Department of Pavlodar Region, with allegations of inefficient budget planning and use.
 Additionally, a case concerning illegal car registrations by an organized criminal group within the state-owned enterprise Government for Citizens was uncovered, resulting in the illegal registration of 486 vehicles and incurring financial damages, costing the state and its citizens approximately one billion tenge.

 In December 2022, Bektenov met with Charles Duchaine, the director of the French Anti-Corruption Agency, in Paris, where they signed a memorandum of cooperation aimed at preventing and combating corruption.

 Under Bektenov's leadership, significant changes in departmental leadership occurred due to corruption issues, with over 100 employees facing disciplinary action within Antikor, resulting in nine convictions.
 Moreover, assets worth more than 650 billion tenge were recovered, which were reallocated for the building of kindergartens and schools in Kazakhstan.
 External analyses of corruption risks in the quasi-public sector, such as Samruk-Kazyna and Kazakhstan Temir Joly, were conducted, leading to the identification of violations and the initiation of criminal cases.
 Bektenov also introduced the Corruption Risks Map, highlighting the most corrupt areas in the region for closer attention.
 Furthermore, the Bizneske Jol project was launched, with the participation of 6,000 entrepreneurs, aimed at supporting businesses.
 Moreover, Bektenov's tenure saw the adoption of the Law "On Illegal Enrichment," and the exclusion of the possibility of parole for convicts on serious corruption charges.

 Tokayev administration

-On 3 April 2023, Bektenov became the Chief of Staff of the Presidential Administration of Kassym-Jomart Tokayev.
-From there, he focused on reducing bureaucracy and enhancing efficiency by restructuring the administration, which included merging parallel departments to eliminate redundancy and introducing assistant positions to focus on key areas, such as economics and foreign policy.
-The restructuring also involved eliminating deputy head positions, replacing them with the newly created roles of Assistant to the President.
-Additionally, Bektenov facilitated the government's ability to independently adopt and adjust socioeconomic concepts and regional development plans, reducing the need for constant approval from the executive branch.
+On 3 April 2023, Bektenov was appointed Chief of Staff of the Presidential Administration under Kassym-Jomart Tokayev.
+In this role, he concentrated on reducing bureaucracy and improving efficiency through an administrative restructuring that merged overlapping departments and created the new position of Assistant to the President.
+These assistants assumed responsibility for key areas, including economic and foreign policy, replacing the former deputy head roles.
+Bektenov also enabled the government to adopt and modify socioeconomic strategies and regional development plans with greater autonomy, thereby lessening the need for continual approval from the executive branch.